 - The TRELLIS (Transition Research Excellence for Life Long Independence with Supports) project is an interdisciplinary research, training, and clinical practice site for students at the University of Texas.

-- A project commited to facilitate better awareness and knowledge of how to support people with disabilities before, during, and after disaster events.
+- A project committed to facilitating better awareness and knowledge of how to support people with disabilities before, during, and after disaster events.

 - Partners in Research is an innovative program designed to empower adults with intellectual and developmental disabilities (IDD) to become active stakeholders in health research.